oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/private_copies/README.md

 }
 ```

 In this example, you only need to have two private copies of array `a` in order to have 2 concurrent outer loop iterations.
 The `private_copies` attribute in this example forces the compiler to create two private copies of the array `a`.
-Passing the parameter `N` to the `private_copies` attribute limits the number of privately-declared arrays that can be made in that loop.
+In general, passing the parameter `N` to the `private_copies` attribute limits the number of private copies created for array `a` to `N`, which in turn limits the concurrency of the outer loop to `N`.

 ### Identifying the Correct `private_copies` Factor
 Generally, increasing the number of private copies of an array within a loop situated in a task kernel will increase the throughput of that loop at the cost of increased memory usage.
-Additionally, in most cases there is a point at which increasing the number of private copies does not have any further effect on the throughput of the loop, as the maximum exploitable concurrency of that loop has been achieved.
+However, in most cases, there is a limit beyond which increasing the number of private copies does not have any further effect on the throughput of the loop.
+That limit is the maximum exploitable concurrency of the outer loop.

 The correct `private_copies` factor for a given array depends on your goals for the design, the criticality of the loop in question, and its impact on your design's overall throughput.
 A typical design flow may be to:
 1. Experiment with different values of `private_copies`.
-2. Observe what impact the values have on the overall throughput and memory use of your design.
+2. Observe what impact the values have on the overall throughput and memory usage of your design.
 3. Choose the appropriate value that allows you to achieve your desired throughput and area goals.

 ## Key Concepts
 * The basic usage of the `private_copies` attribute
-* How the `private_copies` attribute affects loop throughput and resource use
+* How the `private_copies` attribute affects loop throughput and resource usage
-* How to apply the `private_copies` attribute to loops in your program
+* How to apply the `private_copies` attribute to variables or arrays in your program
 * How to identify the correct `private_copies` factor for your program

 ## License